MorimaruKida/MorimaruKida.github.io/research.md

 ![Fukido mangrove]()
 We have been working on Asian mangroves (currently Japan and Thailand) since 2015 in cooperation with scientists of different backgrounds such as [Ecosystem Ecology](https://www.green.gifu-u.ac.jp/~ohtsuka_lab/top.html), [Environmental Ecology](http://www.waseda.jp/sem-e2-lab/members.html), [Hydrology](https://hydro-takeon.jp/), and [Isotope Geochemistry](https://www.nies.go.jp/researchers-e/204664.html).

-Vegetated coastal ecosystems including mangroves are known for their high organic C sequestration potential and high rate of material export to the surrounding coastal ocean.
+Despite the recognized organic carbon (OC) sequestration potential of mangrove forests, the ongoing climate change and anthropogenic disturbances pose a great threat to these ecosystems.
+However, we currently lack the ability to mechanically understand and predict the consequences of such impacts, primarily because mechanisms underlying OC stabilization in these ecosystems remain elusive.
+Research into OC stabilization has focused on terrestrial soils and marine sediments for decades, overlooking the vegetated coastal ecosystems including mangroves.
+We aim to unravel the mechanisms how mangrove OC can persist for a long term.

-Yet,
+Another important aspect of mangroves are their high rate of material export to the surrpounding ocean.
+The outwelling of mangrove-derived materials to the ocean depend heavily on the geomorphology and hydrology of mangroves.
+We have developed

 #### Selected publications
 * [Organic Carbon Stabilization Mechanisms in Mangrove Soils: A Review](https://doi.org/10.3390/f11090981)